Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning: Background

-\textbf{Why AoM?.} As the AoM provides the age of the updates, we can use it as a proxy metric, first, for the average time required to achieve a specific reward (given the behavior in Fig.~\ref{fig:async_ppo}, i.e., given a fixed number of required model updates to achieve a certain reward a lower average age implies that these updates were received in an overall shorter time span.
+\textbf{Why AoM?} As the AoM provides the age of the updates, we can use it as a proxy metric, first, for the average time required to achieve a specific reward, i.e., given a fixed number of required model updates to achieve a certain reward.
+A lower average age implies that these updates were received in an overall shorter time span.
 Second, beyond its average, the AoM function reveals through its peak values the times at which the large-scale training application is not performing well, either due to network congestion or slow worker-side update generation, or a combination of both.
-Finally, Olaf uses the AoM as a proxy metric for fairness in the multi-tenant case, where a formal verification module (cf. Fig.~\ref{fig:side-by-side}) computes whether the worker-side update transmission parameters lead to large AoM disparities between clusters when they share the network.
+Finally, Shesha uses the AoM to reason about multi-tenant settings, where a formal verification module (cf. Fig.~\ref{fig:side-by-side}b) checks whether the worker-side update transmission parameters lead to large AoM disparities between clusters when they share the network.